OliviaLynn/ofxMultitouch/README.md

 ## How does it work?
-ofxMultitouch runs by watching Windows Messages, which you can read about at the [Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/winmsg/about-messages-and-message-queues).
+ofxMultitouch runs by watching Windows Messages, which can be read about at the [Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/winmsg/about-messages-and-message-queues).

 ### Hooks
 "A [hook](https://docs.microsoft.com/en-us/windows/win32/winmsg/about-hooks) is a mechanism by which an application can intercept events, such as messages, mouse actions, and keystrokes.
 A function that intercepts a particular type of event is known as a hook procedure.
 A hook procedure can act on each event it receives, and then modify or discard the event."